jbk2/ubuntu-setup-deploy/README.md

 1. clone the repository
 2. cd into the repository
 3. update variable values in settings.sh
-4. Setup; run `./setup.sh -h` in terminal to view ./setup.sh's help options.
+4. Setup; run `./setup.sh -h` in terminal to view ./setup.sh's help options:
   - run `USER=deploy ./setup.sh` in terminal (without arguments runs all units & steps)
   - you must define USER variable in terminal commands with the username that you wish to create on the server and run deployment from, otherwise USER will be set to your